Agenda: Class 3

 - Class Participation

-- Last week's discussion was great and made me think in new ways
+- Last week's discussion was very good

 - Discussion: Postman, Chapters 5 - 9